benchmark-urbanism/postgis/README.md

-Postgres 9.6 with PostGIS 2.4 (Geos 3.6), with SFCGAL (1.3), pgrouting 2.3.1, raster, and SSL support.
-PostGIS 2.3 is available with the shongololo/postgis:2.3 tag.
+Postgres 9.6 with PostGIS 2.4 (Geos 3.6), with SFCGAL (1.3), pgrouting 2.4.1, raster, and SSL support.
+Older versions of PostGIS 2.4 and PostGIS 2.3 are available with the respective tags.

 Mapping the data volume path
 ----------------------------